What is an interest rate lock for mortgages?

 If your loan is an adjustable-rate mortgage (ARM), the interest rate disclosed on the Interest Rate Lock Agreement will be the initial interest rate effective until the first change date of your loan.
 After that, your interest rate may vary in accordance with the change dates and index provided on your mortgage note and loan documents.
 You'll find additional information about ARMs in the Consumer Handbook on Adjustable-Rate Mortgages (CHARM) that you'll receive when you apply.

-If your rate lock will expire prior to closing and disbursement of funds, a rate lock extension will be required to close your loan.
-We will extend your rate lock at no cost to you.
 Please be sure to respond promptly to all requests for information and documentation so we can move closer to closing your loan.

 Some common reasons a rate lock extension may be needed include:

-• Information you provide us is incomplete or delayed.
+• Requested documents are incomplete or delayed.

 • The property is not ready to be occupied.